Dremel Stylo+ vs Flex Shaft vs Lite vs 3000: Comparison

 Stylo+

-A corded rotary tool – being corded allows the tool to be thinner and less bulky (without a battery), which adds to the ease and manoeuvrability of the tool while using it
+Being corded allows the tool to be thinner and less bulky (without a battery), which adds to the ease and manoeuvrability of the tool while using it.
+It also allows the user to use the tool without having to worry about charging the battery, or how much runtime is left on the tool

-It’s been specially designed for lighter duty work, such as arts and crafts, detail and precision type work.
+The tool has been specially designed for lighter duty work, such as arts and crafts, detail and precision type work.
 Examples are wood carving, engraving, polishing, sanding, and so on

 Uses a collet and collet nut system for different accessories and bits on the tool.
 Has a collet lock button to help with changing accessories on the tool